Maurice Gibb: Legacy

 Maurice Gibb was inducted into the Rock and Roll Hall of Fame in 1997 as a member of The Bee Gees.

 Wyclef Jean recorded "Jive Talkin'" in 2005 and Sheryl Crow recorded "To Love Somebody" in 2005 as a tribute for him.
-A tribute to Gibb, entitled Souls Stick Around: A Tale of the Black Hills and Maurice Gibb, was published as an eBook on Amazon.com in March 2012 by Bee Gees fan and author Dawnette Owens.
+A novel entitled Souls Stick Around: A Tale of the Black Hills and Maurice Gibb, was published in March 2012 by Bee Gees fan and author Dawnette Owens.

 A recording studio at Chorlton High School, one of the schools the brothers attended, commemorates Gibb.
 In honouring Gibb, his brother Barry Gibb noted: "Mo was a real McCartney bass freak, as a lot of us were.
 He would pick up on all the things that McCartney would [do].
 Maurice was very good on different instruments, you know.
 Good lead guitarist, good bass player, good keyboard player.
 He was versatile.
 He loved playing bass more than anything else, I think, at that time."

+Australian Songwriters Hall of Fame

+The Australian Songwriters Hall of Fame was established in 2004 to honour the lifetime achievements of some of Australia's greatest songwriters.